SharePoint/sp-dev-docs/docs/apis/migration-azure.md

+---
+title: "Use Azure Blob Storage Containers and Azure Queues with SharePoint Migration API"
+description: "This article provides in depth information on how to use the SharePoint Migration API with Azure Containers and Queues." ms.date: 04/18/2024 ms.author: ranren
+author: underreview
+manager: dapodean
+audience: ITPro
+ms.subservice: migration-tool
+ms.topic: article
+ms.localizationpriority: high
+ms.collection:
+  - SPMigration
+  - m365-collaboration
+---

 # Use Azure Blob Storage Containers and Azure Queues with SharePoint Migration API

 Use Azure Blob Storage Containers to store contents, manifest files and logs.
 Access migration status updates with Azure Queues.